Bridge Central London Skills Partnership

 Welcome

-The Bridge Central London Skills Partnership is a collaboration of 16 further education providers working together to deliver the 2023-25 Central London Local Skills Improvement Fund (LSIF) programme, led by New City College (NCC).
-The partnership is committed to addressing the London Local Skills Improvement Plan (LSIP) priorities, particularly by enhancing the provision of Digital and Green skills throughout London.
-We aim to reduce identified skills deficits, develop students, trainees, and employees, and foster inclusivity.
-This includes raising awareness within the wider community and encouraging learners to return to education and skills training.
+The partnership is committed to addressing the priorities of the London Local Skills Improvement Plan (LSIP), particularly by enhancing the delivery of Digital and Green skills throughout London.
+We aim to reduce recognised skills deficits, develop learners, trainees, and employees, and promote inclusivity.
+This involves raising awareness within the wider community and encouraging individuals to return to education and skills training.

 Green Future